 Ocean acidification is already affecting human society.

-Along the West Coast of North America, seawater that is naturally more acidic than average wells up from the deep ocean.
+Along the West Coast of North America, seawater that is naturally more acidic than average.
 The additional acidity caused by carbon dioxide emissions is now adding to the natural acidity and causing problems for shellfish farmers, with consequent financial losses.

-Coral reefs are valuable economic resources.
-The UN Convention on Biological Diversity (CDB) estimates that 400 million people worldwide live within 100km of a tropical coral reef, and that damage to reefs by the end of the century alone would carry a loss of $1 trillion annually.
+Coral reefs are valuable economic resources, providing food, income and protection for millions of people living in tropical coastal areas.
+The UN Convention on Biological Diversity (CBD) estimates that 400 million people worldwide live within 100km of a tropical coral reef, and that damage to reefs by the end of the century alone would carry a loss of $1 trillion annually ($1000 billion).